snbdevops/blog/AWS-Solution-Architecture.md

 #### **e.
 Security (IAM, KMS, Shield, WAF)**

 Security is a shared responsibility between AWS and the customer, and it's crucial to implement robust security measures.

-- **IAM (Identity and Access Management)**: IAM allows you to manage access to AWS resources.
-You can create users, groups, and roles and define permissions using policies.

-**Example**:
-- You could create an IAM role that grants an EC2 instance access to read data from an S3 bucket without exposing credentials in the instance.
-By using **IAM roles** instead of hardcoded credentials, you enhance security and minimize the attack surface.

-- **KMS (Key Management Service)**: KMS provides a secure way to create and control encryption keys used to encrypt data across AWS services (S3, EBS, RDS, etc.).

-**Example**:
-- If you're handling sensitive customer data in S3, you can use **SSE-KMS** (Server-Side Encryption with KMS) to ensure that all data is encrypted with a customer-managed key.

-- **WAF (Web Application Firewall)**: WAF protects web applications from common exploits such as SQL injection and cross-site scripting (XSS).

-**Example**:
-- In a serverless web application running behind an **API Gateway**, you can deploy AWS WAF to filter out malicious traffic and prevent web application attacks.

-- **AWS Shield**: A managed Distributed Denial of Service (DDoS) protection service.
-It’s integrated with CloudFront and Route 53.

-**Example**:
-- For a high-profile e-commerce application, you can enable **AWS Shield Advanced** to protect against DDoS attacks, ensuring your application remains available during large-scale attacks.

 **Best Practices**:
 - **Least Privilege Principle**: Always follow the principle of least privilege by granting users and services only the permissions they need.